ushahidi/sucka/README.md

     npm install

 Ok now you're ready to code.
 We'll start with a simple example of retrieving data from a CSV file.
-You can see the finished product in the `app/modules/suckas` directory in the [kenya-traffic-incidents-2011.js file](https://github.com/ushahidi/sucka/blob/master/app/modules/suckas/kenya-traffic-incidents-2011.js).
+You can see the finished product in the `app/modules/suckas` directory in the [reliefweb.js file](https://github.com/ushahidi/sucka/blob/master/app/modules/suckas/reliefweb.js).

 #### Step 1: Create a new file in the `app/modules/suckas` directory

 If you'll be retrieving data from a flat file that isn't accessible over the Internet (like something you downloaded to your computer), put that file in the `app/modules/suckas/data` directory.
 We'll get back to that in a minute.

-#### Step 2: Prototype the base `Sucka` module

-Open up your new file.
-We're going to add some code.
-If you've done classical programming, you can think of this like a subclass.
-If you don't know what that means, just copy/paste.

-    var Sucka = require("./sucka")
-    , logger = require("winston")
-    , moment = require("moment")
-    , csv = require("fast-csv")
-    , _s = require("underscore.string")

-    var KenyaTraffic = function() {};
-    KenyaTraffic.prototype = Object.create(Sucka.prototype);

-First we tell our new module that we'll be referencing some other modules.
-We do that with the `require` statements at the top.
-The most important one right now is `Sucka`.
-Then we make an object and tell it to inherit all the capabilities of the base `Sucka` module.
-Sweet.
-Now let's suck some data.

-Now let's tell the system how often we want this sucka to, erm, suck.
+#### Step 2: Tell the system how often we want this sucka to, erm, suck.
+    var mySucka = {};

-    KenyaTraffic.definition = {
+    mySucka.definition = {
       internalID: '5f072dc8-4423-4652-86c4-4c59d5ea04e8',
       sourceType: "kenya-traffic-2011",
       frequency: "repeats",